 available, their main advantage is that they can provide beautiful aerial

 photography for a fraction of the cost – and they can do so in areas that a

 2. Discussion Points

-- Can I see samples of your work?
+Can I see samples of your work?
 A portfolio will give you a good idea of the photographer’s style, which will help you see whether or not it matches your vision for your wedding.
-A good drone photographer will provide stable video with a unique, polished look thanks to a good editing skills and By the way, for video editing, using HDDs will slow your team down so with us you own’t have to worry.
+A good drone photographer will provide stable video with a unique, polished look thanks to a good editing skills.

 3. How Much to Pay